Gantar15/test-task-dm17/README.md

 # ⚡Test task

-Web-app for manage orders. [here](https://test-task-dm17.vercel.app/)
+Web-app for manage orders.
+You can visit this project [here](https://test-task-dm17.vercel.app/)

 # ⚙️ Tech Stack